 Ryan Speedo Green

 Praised by Anthony Tommasini of the New York Times for his “robust voice” and Anne Midgette of the Washington Post as an artist “fully ready for a big career,” Bass-Baritone Ryan Speedo Green is quickly establishing himself as an artist of international demand at the world’s leading opera houses.
-The 2016 – 2017 season sees Mr. Green’s return to the Metropolitan Opera as Colline in the iconic Zeffirelli production of La Boheme, as well as his house and role debut as Osmin in the James Robinson production of Die Entführung aus dem Serail at Houston Grand Opera.
-Mr. Green will also return to the Wiener Staatsoper for his third season as an ensemble member with roles including Basilio in Il Barbiere di Siviglia and Timur in Turandot, among others.
-Additional engagements include his role and house debut as Escamillo in Carmen with Opera San Antonio.
-Concert work includes Basilio in Il Barbiere di Siviglia with the Santa Cruz Symphony, conducted by music director Daniel Stewart.
+The 2018 – 2019 season sees Mr. Green return to the Metropolitan Opera to sing The King in Aida, conducted by Nicola Luisotti, which will be broadcast to theaters around the world as part of the Met’s Live in HD program.
+Mr. Green also returns to the Wiener Staatsoper as a member of the ensemble with roles including Sarastro in Die Zauberflöte, Raimondo in Lucia di Lammermoor, Der Einarmige in Die Frau ohne Schatten, and Lodovico in Otello, among others.

 In the fall of 2016, Little, Brown published Sing for Your Life, by New York Times journalist Daniel Bergner.
 The book tells the story of Mr. Green’s personal and artistic journey: from a trailer park in southeastern Virginia and from time spent in Virginia’s juvenile facility of last resort to the Met stage.
 The New York Times Book Review called the book “one of the most inspiring stories I’ve come across in a long time,” and the Washington Post called it a “vital, compelling, and highly recommended book.”
 Sing for your Life has been honored with a number of recognitions including the New York Times bestseller and editor’s choice, a Washington Post Notable Book, and a Publishers Weekly Book of the Year.